dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 you now have the following directory structure::

     <your project name>/
-        config.py : All the applications configuration
+        config.py : All the application's configuration
         run.py    : A runner mainly for debug app/
             __init__.py : Application's initialization